 View in the browser:

 The Body Worn Manager handles all camera configuration.
 The data is pushed form the body worn system to the content destination.
 This is different from how you normally integrate with other Axis cameras.
 The VMS or EMS is acting like a server and listening for data that is pushed from the system controller.
-At the end of the transfer you will get a video and metadata, while all the configuration takes place outside the content destination in the Body Worn Manager.
+When transfer is complete, you will have all video and associated metadata, in the content destination, and it is deleted from the system controller.

 With AXIS OS 11.0, Axis body worn systems got the capability of signed video (except AXIS W100).
 Signed video is available on other axis devices too, separate integration guidelines for signed video is available to you.
 In order to use the signed video in Axis body worn systems, you need to enable it via the capability API.
 After transferring the recording from the system controller you should keep the SEI frames in the content destination to verify the signing information.